 This study unveiled two important findings.
-The results pertaining to the first research question about pre-service English teachers' perceptions on climate change showed that participants viewed climate change as a global environmental problem affecting the Earth and humanity.
+Firstly, the results showed that participants viewed climate change as a global environmental problem affecting the Earth and humanity.
 They acknowledged its complexity, recognizing it as a multifaceted problem caused by various factors, thereby necessitating diverse solutions across sectors and disciplines.
-Their perspectives aligned with the current characterization of climate change as a pervasive, everyday phenomenon (De Meyer et al., 2021) impacting various sectors of life, including economic, social, and political dimensions (Petrescu-Mag et al., 2022).
-Their perceptions, which demonstrated a strong understanding of climate change, are essential for effectively integrating this issue into ELT.

-As Borg (2003) suggests, teachers' cognition-encompassing their thinking, knowledge, and beliefs-directly influences their classroom practices.
+Their perspectives align with the current characterization of climate change as a pervasive everyday phenomenon (De Meyer et al. 2021) impacting various sectors of life, including economic, social, and political dimensions (Petrescu-Mag et al. 2022).
+Their perceptions, which demonstrate a strong understanding of climate change, are essential for effectively integrating this issue into ELT.
+As Borg (2003) suggests, teachers' cognition encompassing their thinking, knowledge, and beliefs-directly influences their classroom practices.
 A comprehensive perspective on climate change will enable teachers to design detailed content for their lessons and confidently address questions from students related to the topic.
 Additionally, these holistic perspectives could foster a positive worldview among future English teachers regarding the importance of integrating climate change education into ELT.
 They may also instill a sense of moral and ethical responsibility, encouraging educators to actively participate in addressing climate crises and protecting planetary ecosystems from ecological catastrophes.

-The first results also complement the existing finding by Setyowati et al. (2022), which indicate pre-service English teachers' positive views on sustainability integration in English writing classes.
-The positive views can be reinforced by incorporating diverse sustainability topics, with a particular emphasis on climate change.
-This suggestion is based on our study's finding that pre-service English teachers exhibited a sufficient understanding or awareness of climate change issues.
+Those results also complement the existing finding by Setyowati et al. (2022), which found pre-service English teachers' positive views on sustainability integration in English writing classes.
+The positive views can be reinforced by incorporating diverse sustainability topics, with a particular emphasis on climate change (SDGs goal 13).
+This suggestion is based on our study's finding that preservice English teachers exhibit a good understanding or awareness of climate change issues.
 Thus, pre-service English teachers could engage in English argumentative essay writing on climate change.

 Acknowledging that climate change is deeply intertwined with ideological frameworks (Hulme, 2009), addressing it requires critically engaging with the underlying ideologies, worldviews, and perspectives that shape our understanding of the issue.
-This study contributes to this effort by highlighting the comprehensive perspectives of future English teachers on climate change, which are crucial for fostering climate action (Zawadzki et al., 2020).
-Unlike those who may view climate change as a minor or unreal issue, these pre-service teachers have recognized it as a complex and multifaceted problem, driven by various factors and demanding diverse solutions across sectors and disciplines.

-This well-rounded understanding of climate change could inspire future English teachers to take meaningful climate actions in both their personal and professional lives.
-For instance, personally, they might practice recycling at home, conserve energy by turning off lights and air conditioning when they are not needed, reduce unnecessary online streaming, and use water responsibly.
+This study contributes to this effort by highlighting the comprehensive perspectives of future English teachers on climate change, which are crucial for fostering climate action (Zawadzki et al. 2023).
+Unlike those who may view climate change as a minor or unreal issue, these pre-service teachers recognize it as a complex and multifaceted problem, driven by various factors and demanding diverse solutions across sectors and disciplines.
+This well-rounded understanding of climate change could inspire them to take meaningful climate actions in both their personal and professional lives.
+For instance, personally, they might practice recycling at home, conserve energy by turning off lights and air conditioning, reduce unnecessary online streaming, and use water responsibly.
 Professionally, they could incorporate climate change topics into English lessons through activities such as drama, ecocritical discussions, or project-based learning, thereby integrating environmental consciousness into their teaching practices.

-The results of the second research question examining pre-service English teachers' perspectives on integration of climate change into ELT demonstrated that they could propose ELT instructional strategies for addressing climate change, incorporating both classroom and outdoor activities.
+Secondly, the results demonstrated that pre-service English teachers could propose ELT instructional strategies for addressing climate change, incorporating both classroom and outdoor activities.
 In the classroom, they suggested approaches such as project-based learning, formal lessons on climate change, eco-writing, eco-reading, and eco-discussions.
 For outdoor activities, they recommended project-based learning, experiential learning, and outdoor discussions on climate change.
-Project-based learning was highlighted for both inclass and out-of-class activities because it promoted active learning and the real-world application of environmental concepts (Saiful, 2024b), which can develop students' environmental awareness (Nugraha & Ridwan, 2019).
+Project-based learning was highlighted for both in-class and out-of-class activities because it promotes active learning and the real-world application of environmental concepts (Saiful, 2024a), which can develop students' environmental awareness (Nugraha & Ridwan, 2019).
 Similarly, ecocritical discussions on climate change were emphasized, as this approach enables students to identify, challenge, and evolve their views on nature and contemporary environmental issues within their own societies, both locally and globally (Goga et al., 2023).